Volunteering

 1162 Barton St E, Hamilton, ON L8H 2V6, Canada

 A thrift store selling gently used clothing and household goods.
 Profits are used by the church to create positive change in local neighbourhoods.
-Donations can be dropped off anytime during store hours and must be smoke-free and bug/pest-free.
+Donations are accepted and must be smoke-free and bug/pest-free.

 Good Shepherd Centres